allegroai/clearml-docs/docs/webapp/pipelines/webapp_pipeline_viewing.md

 * Step log button - Hover over the step and click <img src="/docs/latest/icons/ico-console.svg" alt="console" className="icon size-md space-sm" />
   to view the step's [details panel](#run-and-step-details-panel)

-While the pipeline is running, the steps’ details and colors are updated.
+While the pipeline is running, the steps' details and colors are updated.

 ## Run and Step Details
 ### Run and Step Info